fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 ### Wait

-`spec.wait` is an optional boolean field to perform health checks for __all__ reconciled resources as part of the Kustomization.
-If set to `true`, `spec.healthChecks` is ignored.
+`.spec.wait` is an optional boolean field to perform health checks for __all__ reconciled resources as part of the Kustomization.
+If set to `true`, `.spec.healthChecks` is ignored.

 ### Timeout

-`spec.timeout` is an optional field to specify a timeout duration for any operation like building, applying, health checking, etc. performed during the reconciliation process.
+`.spec.timeout` is an optional field to specify a timeout duration for any operation like building, applying, health checking, etc. performed during the reconciliation process.

 ### Dependencies

-`spec.dependsOn` is an optional list used to refer to other Kustomization objects that the Kustomization depends on.
-If specified, then the Kustomization is only applied after the referred Kustomizations are ready, i.e. have the `Ready` condition marked as `true`.
+`.spec.dependsOn` is an optional list used to refer to other Kustomization objects that the Kustomization depends on.
+If specified, then the Kustomization is only applied after the referred Kustomizations are ready, i.e. have the `Ready` condition marked as `True`.
 The readiness state of a Kustomization is determined by its last applied status condition.

-This is helpful when need to make sure other resources exist before the workloads defined in a Kustomization are deployed.
+This is helpful when there is a need to make sure other resources exist before the workloads defined in a Kustomization are deployed.
 For example, before installing objects of a certain custom resource kind, the CRDs and the related controller must exist in the cluster.

-Assuming two Kustomizations:
+For example, assuming we have two Kustomizations:

-* cert-manager - reconciles the cert-manager CRDs and controller
+- cert-manager: reconciles the cert-manager CRDs and controller
-* certs - reconciles the cert-manager custom resources
+- certs: reconciles the cert-manager custom resources

-You can instruct the controller to apply the cert-manager Kustomization before certs:
+You can instruct the controller to apply the `cert-manager` Kustomization before `certs` by defining a `dependsOn` relationship between the two:

 ```yaml
 ---